kobman/KOBman/docs/Function_signatures_install.md

 **common execution file for installation commands - KOBman/src/main/bash/commands/kobman-main.sh**

+The values of the arguments accepted by the function "kob" is exported as environment variables which later on recalls in other functions.

         function kob                                    Argument:$0 $1 $2 $3 $4           return :?

 **common executed file for installation commands - KOBman/src/main/bash/commands/kobman-install.sh**